is also a shortened, easier version of the walks described below)

 years ago by the Etruscans, Arezzo is one of the most interesting towns in

 central Italy.
 Rich in history, monuments, and artistic tradition, it is the

-birthplace of the poet Petrarch, of the painter Vasari, and of the medieval
+birthplace of the poet Petrarch and of the painter Vasari.
+Its artistic treasures include the frescoes of the

-"Legend of the Cross" by Piero della Francesca which is considered one of the
+"Legend of the Cross" which is considered one of the highest

 with a short bus ride into the lovely Tuscan countryside.
 Our walk is on